Leftist wins Honduran presidential vote after rival concedes

 Tegucigalpa Mayor Nasry Asfura, presidential candidate of the National Party, said in a statement that he had personally congratulated Castro, despite only about half the voting tallies being counted from Sunday's election.

 The former first lady had 53% of the votes and Asfura 34%, with 52% of the tallies counted, according to the National Electoral Council.
-The council stopped releasing preliminary results Monday morning.
 It has 30 days from the election to declare a winner.

 Asfura said he had met with Castro and her family.